Crab snare at Koh Samui

 Simple crab snare for use on a tropical beach

-Presented contraption is self-explanatory in its use and just made up from flotsam collected at the beach.
-Picture of typical flotsam in Thailand added.
-Required is only a stick and piece of plastic string plus a good amount of patience.
-And a fast flick should bring a crab into the pot.
+Only a stick and a piece of plastic string are required, plus a good amount of patience.
+A fast flick should bring a crab into the pot.

 Lessons learned